Information

 • the rights and obligations of each party, and the associated contractual processes required to implement your procurement, are defined clearly

 If the procurement was done through a framework, your supplier will generally have already signed up to pre-agreed, robust terms and conditions as part of their successful entry to a framework.
-If the procurement was done through a dynamic purchasing system, or in another way, this will not be the case, so your DPO or procurement specialist will help you put the terms together from a set of standard terms and conditions used for Scottish Government procurement contracts
+If the procurement was done through a dynamic purchasing system, or in another way, this will not be the case, so your DPO or procurement officer will help you put the terms together from a set of standard terms and conditions used for Scottish Government procurement contracts

 Proportionality